 A cooperative program of the Nevada Broadcasters Association and the Federal Communications Commission

-Participation in the ABIP will allow you to gauge the competence and diligence of the personnel upon whom your station relies, to keep the station operating in full FCC compliance.
+Participation in the ABIP program will enable your station to operate in full FCC compliance, reducing the possibility of an FCC inspection.
 The FCC recognizes that in broadcasting, as in all business endeavors, owners have to rely upon personnel and outside consultants to carry out a variety of tasks, including those that involve compliance.
 However, the Commission does not tolerate ignorance on the part of the station ownership.
 Station ownership must have systems in place to ensure that its personnel and consultants are qualified and diligent.
-The FCC wants broad participation in the State Associations’ ABIP Programs to in order to reduce the need for FCC inspections and to raise the level of compliance throughout the entire country.
+The FCC wants broad participation in the State Associations’ ABIP Programs in order to reduce the need for FCC inspections and to raise the level of compliance throughout the entire country.